 To study the school culture of college and career readiness, multiple data sources were collected including documents, field notes and interviews.
 A variety of general documents were collected from the school website, newspaper accounts, and publicly available data which provided contextual and background information for the study.
 The primary school document collected and analyzed was the Winding Road Student Handbook, a 17-page document which included items such as school philosophy, faculty commitments, student outcomes, student expectations, disciplinary policies, and extracurricular descriptions, officers, and contacts.
 The handbook, reviewed with all students at the beginning of the school year, also included a yearlong calendar full of activities and opportunities for students, parents, and faculty.
 University-school project documents included six years of agendas and resources professional development opportunities provided to the school, action plans developed by the school learning teams focused on increasing academic preparation and college access information, and reports of meetings with parents and students and student college visits.

-The second set of data was field notes from two years of my interactions with and observation of the Winding Road High School, plus photos of the school public spaces and classrooms along with memos I wrote about observations made during visits and conversations with persons during the visits.
-Reflection journal entries from other project staff who worked with school leaders, teachers, students, and parents from 2010 to 2014 time period were also reviewed.
+The second set of data was field notes from two years of interactions with, and observation of, the Winding Road High School, plus photos of the school public spaces and classrooms along with memos I wrote about observations made during visits and conversations with persons during the visits.
+Reflection journal entries from other project staff who worked with school leaders, teachers, students, and parents from 2010 to 2014 were also reviewed.

 The third set of data was from interviews conducted with Winding Road educators from May to October 2014.
 The nine hours of open-ended interviews ranging from one-half to nearly one and one-half hours were conducted with six teachers, two counselors, immediate past counselor and new counselor of one year, and two administrators regarding the perceptions of the messages shared with students and their parents regarding postsecondary education and college and career readiness.
 With only 23 faculty members on staff at the high school, the 10 interviews represented the perspectives of half of the school’s educators.
 Educators interviewed had been a part of the faculty for periods ranging from 1 to 39 years.
 The newest faculty members, one with three children who graduated from Winding Road before she became an employee and a second who was from a nearby community, provided keen insight as to what they had observed and experienced during their relatively short terms of employment.
-One teacher whose father was a former Winding Road school administrator and mother a teacher had graduated from WHS and taught one year at another school before joining the faculty of her alma mater nearly 40 years earlier.
-Two others were also WHS alumni.
+One teacher whose father was a former Winding Road school administrator and mother a teacher had graduated from WRHS and taught one year at another school before joining the faculty of her alma mater nearly 40 years earlier.
+Two others were also WRHS alumni.
 Several were from communities in the northwest part of the state who had known about Winding Road while they were public school students or had worked in neighboring districts.

 Before the interviews, all participants signed informed consent forms as required by the university’s Institutional Review Board as a condition of research proposal approval.
 Initial interviewees volunteered to participate in the study following my presentation to the faculty about the study.
-Initial interviewees were asked to suggest additional study participants and these participants were recruited as a practice of theoretical sampling to dis.
+Initial interviewees were asked to suggest additional study participants who would provide additional insight and these participants were recruited as a practice of theoretical sampling..